rackerlabs/mimic/README.md

 ## Cloud Load Balancer ##

-#### Calls supported ####
+#### Calls supported: ####
 1. LIST load balancers - Lists the load balancers created in mimic
-2. CREATE load balancer - Creates a load balancer *(look at the 'Errors or unusual behaviors supported for cloud load balancers' below)*
+2. POST load balancer - Creates a load balancer *(look at the 'Errors or unusual behaviors supported for cloud load balancers' below)*
 3. GET load balancer - Returns the load balancer if it exists, else 404
 4. DELETE load balancer - Deletes the load balancer if it exists, else returns 404
 5. LIST nodes - Lists the nodes on the load balancer
-6. CREATE node - Creates a node on the load balancer
+6. POST node - Creates a node on the load balancer
 7. GET node - Returns the node if it exists, else returns 404
 8. DELETE node - Deletes the node if it exists, else returns 404